Prompt Library · 36 prompts

 Help me understand my [payslip/tax return/annual pension statement].

-[PASTE THE DOCUMENT — remove personal ID numbers and sensitive figures if you prefer]
+[PASTE THE DOCUMENT — remove personal identity numbers and sensitive figures if you wish]

 Explain:

-1. What the different lines mean in plain English
+1. What the different lines mean in plain Swedish

-2. If anything looks odd or deviates from what I should expect
+2. If anything seems strange or deviates from what I should expect

-3. If there's anything I should check or act on
+3. If there is anything I should check or act upon

 PR-09